Baggio–Yoshinari syndrome: History

-In 1989, Brazilian researchers Professors Domingos Baggio (an entomologist from the Biomedical Sciences Institute of the University of São Paulo), Paulo Yasuda (a microbiologist from the same institute) and Natalino Hajime Yoshinari (a physician from the Rheumatology Department at University of São Paulo's Medical School) started research on Lyme disease in Brazil, by suggestion of Dr. Allen Steere.
+In 1989, Brazilian researchers Professors Domingos Baggio (an entomologist from the Biomedical Sciences Institute of the University of São Paulo), Paulo Yasuda (a microbiologist from the same institute) and Natalino Hajime Yoshinari (a physician from the Rheumatology Department at University of São Paulo's Medical School) started research on Lyme disease in Brazil, by suggestion of Dr. Allen C. Steere.
 At that time, LD was almost unknown among Brazilian physicians.
+A brief review of Lyme disease was published in Brazilian journals of medicine, as well as recommendations on how to deliver samples of blood, cerebrospinal fluid or ticks to the laboratory of HCFMUSP.

-The first cases were described in Brazil in 1992 in siblings from Cotia, São Paulo that developed symptoms as a migrating redness, general flu-like symptoms, and arthritis after being bitten by ticks.
-Although the symptoms were similar to those presented by patients of Lyme disease, clinical and laboratory results were considerably different.
-Ticks of the Ixodes ricinus complex were not found at the risk areas; bacteria from the Borrelia burgdorferi sensu lato complex —that cause Lyme disease— were not found in biological fluids and tissues of the siblings.
-Blood analysis of the patients on electron microscopy exhibited structures resembling microorganisms of the spirochaete phylum.
-For these reasons, the Brazilian zoonosis was considered a new disease and named Baggio–Yoshinari Syndrome (BYS), defined as: "Exotic and emerging Brazilian infectious disease, transmitted by ticks not belonging to the Ixodes ricinus complex, caused by latent spirochetes with atypical morphology, which originates LD-like symptoms, except for occurrence of relapsing episodes and auto-immune disorders".
+In 1922, the first cases were identified in Brazil by Dr. Alexandre de Almeida, a physician of the Institute of infectologia Emílio Ribas, in siblings from Cotia, São Paulo who developed symptoms as a erythema migrans, general flu-like symptoms and arthritis after being bitten by ticks.
+Western Blot and ELISA tests for antibodies against borrelia burgdorferi antigens were performed and both came positive.
+Although the symptoms were similar to those presented by Lyme Disease patients, the clinical and laboratory results were remarkably different.
+Ticks of the Ixodes ricinus complex were not found at the risk areas; bacteria from the Borrelia burgdorferi sensu lato complex—that cause Lyme disease—were not found in biological fluids and tissues of the siblings.

+Blood analysis of the patients on electron microscopy exhibited non spiralled structures resembling microorganisms of the spirochaete phylum and the patients frequently relapsed if they were treated with short courses of antibiotics.
+Borrelia burgdorferi was never isolated in Brazil.
+For these reasons, the Brazilian zoonosis was considered a new disease and named Baggio–Yoshinari Syndrome (BYS), defined as an "Exotic and emerging Brazilian infectious disease, transmitted by ticks not belonging to the Ixodes ricinus complex, caused by latent spirochetes with atypical morphology, which originates LD-like symptoms, except for occurrence of relapsing episodes and auto-immune disorders".

+In the late 2000s molecular data enabled the researchers to classify the etiological agent as belonging to the Borrelia burgdorferi sensu lato complex.
+Elenice Mantovani was invited in an attempt to identify the etiological agent of BYS for her PhD thesis.
+It was successful, as a 329 bp fragment of the gene that synthesize the flagellar hook (flgE) was identified and discovered to show 99.4% homology when sequenced and compared with the Borrelia burgdorferi sensu stricto gene, differing in only two base pairs.In that same occasion, it was demonstrated that the etiological agent can invade endothelial cells.
+Furthermore, the same sequencing pattern seen in the patients was found in rhipicephalus ticks and in the peripheral blood of bovines, giving information about the transmission cycle of the disease.

+Another important contribution was made by Talhari et al., when the occurrence of borrelia burgdorferi sensu lato was detected by focus floating microscopy and specific immunochemistry methods searching the bacteria in skin lesions clinically and histopathologically compatible with erythema migrans.
+However, isolation of the pathogen was unsuccessful.